 Food and Drink

-Booking the Band – Is there a Contract?
+Booking the Band

-We operate an online booking system featuring two forms: ‘Form 1: Booking Confirmation’ and ‘Form 2: Booking Information’.
+The Junos operate an online booking system featuring two forms: ‘Form 1: Booking Confirmation’ and ‘Form 2: Booking Information’.
 The Booking Confirmation form serves to engage the band in a contract, securing your date.
-The Booking Information form provides us with finer details/logistics for your event (we will refer exclusively to on the day/night).
-No deposit is required although cancellation fees may be applicable in accordance with our ‘terms and conditions‘.
+The ‘Booking Information’ form provides the band with finer details/logistics for your event (which they will refer exclusively to on the day/night).
+A booking fee is required to secure the date and cancellation fees may also be applicable in accordance with the band’s ‘terms and conditions‘.

 Insurance and PAT Certificates

-The Junos hold £5,000,000 public liability insurance and all equipment is checked annually via the PAT process.
+The Junos hold public liability insurance and all equipment is checked annually via the PAT process.
 Certificates are available upon request.